jhallen/exorsim/README.md

 pictures of this development system can be found at Pekka Tanskanen's website [here](http://www.exorciser.net/index_en.htm).

+The EXORciser was influential in the M6800 world:

+* The [Fairlight CMI](https://en.wikipedia.org/wiki/Fairlight_CMI) sampling synthesize was developed on it
+* The [First Digital Camera](https://thephotographeronline.com/current-issue/meet-the-inventor-of-the-first-digital-camera) was developed on it

 Documentation for the EXORciser can be found here:

 [http://www.bitsavers.org/components/motorola/6800/exorciser/](http://www.bitsavers.org/components/motorola/6800/exorciser/)